ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 ~~~~
 {:#sain title="Interworking with SAIN" artwork-align="center"}

-A network service can be decomposed into some sub-services, and some
+A network service can be decomposed into some sub-services, and specific
 metrics can be monitored for sub-services.
 For example, a tunnel
 service can be decomposed into some peer tunnel interface sub-
 services and IP connectivity sub-service.
 If some metrics are